octoco-ltd/ts-react-app/README.md

 1. run `yarn install`
 2. run `yarn start`
 3. Ensure your IDE is configured for ESLint using the `eslintrc.json` file
+4. run `yarn storybook` in root to run storybook on your localhost (default port: 6006)

 ### What is this repository for? ###